 - Cash exchanged for debt is not eligible unless the debt is later converted into equivalent ownership interest as described above.
 Note: The amount, in this circumstance, used to calculate tax credits only includes the original cash investment and does not include accrued interest, unpaid fees, etc.

 - 401(k), IRA, Roth IRA or similar tax deferred or tax advantaged accounts are not eligible investment vehicles for the Angel tax credit programs.

-- Investor does not control or is not closely related (spouse, grandparent, parent, sibling, child, stepchild, grandchild) to someone who controls more than 20 percent of the ownership interest in the company at the time of the investment.
+- Investor does not control or is not closely related (spouse, grandparent, parent, sibling, child, stepchild, grandchild) to someone who controls more than 20 percent of the ownership interest in the company at the time the current investment round is opened.

 - Investments made by certified fund managers, with principal offices based outside of this state, must be made side by side with equity investors based in Wisconsin with a minimum participation by state investors as determined by WEDC.